-Matthews was elected to public service as a State Representative in 2012 and sworn in to his first term with the Oklahoma House of Representatives on November 14th.
-He was then elected as a State Senator in April 2015.
+Matthews was elected to public service as a state representative in 2012 and sworn in to his first term with the Oklahoma House on Nov.
+14. He was then elected as a state senator in April 2015.
 Prior to becoming an elected official, he was accepted into and graduated from the Center for Advanced Leadership and the Andrew Young School of Policy Council in Atlanta, Georgia.
-During Rep. Matthews’ first session as a legislator, he received ranking member status on Public Safety Appropriations & Budget, as well as Economic Development & Financial Services for the state.
+During his first session as a legislator, he received ranking member status on Public Safety Appropriations & Budget, as well as Economic Development & Financial Services for the state.
 He also served on Insurance and States’ Rights committees as well.

-While a State Representative, Matthews was accepted and attended the Darden School of Business Emerging Leaders (Executive Education) Program at the University of Virginia in July 2013.
-He was honored by the Speaker of the House who appointed him to national committees on Economic Development, Transportation, and Cultural Affairs with the Southern Legislative Conference.
+While a state representative, Matthews was accepted and attended the Darden School of Business Emerging Leaders (Executive Education) Program at the University of Virginia in July 2013.
+He was honored by the House Speaker who appointed him to national committees on Economic Development, Transportation, and Cultural Affairs with the Southern Legislative Conference.
 He had also been appointed to the National Conference of State Legislators standing committee on Labor and Economic Development which includes economic development, tourism, and international relations.
 In December 2013, Matthews was one of only 20 legislators chosen to attend a White House briefing in the West Wing of the Obama White House.

 Sen. Matthews is a native Tulsan, graduating from Booker T. Washington High School in 1978.
 He is the proud father of two very successful young men, and a proud grandfather.
 Kevin Matthews II, and his wife Jessica Moore Matthews, are graduates of Hampton University and the parents of Kevin Matthews III and Carver Matthews.
 His son, Sterling Matthews, is a spoken word artist.